FinzyPHINZY/vtu-application/docs/auth.md

 ## Notes:

-1. Replace `"otp": "1234"` in responses with real OTP in development only; exclude OTP in production for security.
-2. The `Safe Haven` API integration during login ensures the `safeHavenAccessToken` is refreshed for each session.
+1. The `Safe Haven` API integration during login ensures the `safeHavenAccessToken` is refreshed for each session.